 To commemorate its first hundred years, Carnegie Hall commissioned works from 13 composers, including nine Americans.
 This Centennial Commissioning Project galvanized Carnegie Hall to start a permanent commissioning program that has sponsored world premieres of works by Elliott Carter, David Del Tredici, Osvaldo Golijov, Michael Gordon, Meredith Monk, André Previn, Kaija Saariaho, and Charles Wuorinen.
 Hundreds of jazz-band arrangements and new music by jazz artists Bill Frisell and Brad Mehldau are the result of the Carnegie Hall Commissioning Program, as are two Pulitzer Prize–winning pieces: David Lang’s little match girl passion, which received its world premiere in 2007 at Carnegie Hall, and Steve Reich’s Double Sextet, first performed at Carnegie Hall—and in New York—in April 2008.

 A particularly heartwarming New York premiere of a Carnegie Hall commission occurred on December 11, 2008, when James Levine and the Boston Symphony Orchestra, joined by Daniel Barenboim at the piano, celebrated Elliott Carter’s 100th birthday with a performance of his Interventions, co-commissioned with the Boston Symphony Orchestra and the Staatskapelle Berlin.
 At the time, Carter held the Richard and Barbara Debs Composer’s Chair.
-In addition to Mr. Carter, some of the best-known and influential composers from throughout the US and around the world have held the position, including Ellen Taaffe Zwilich, John Adams, Pierre Boulez, Louis Andriessen, Brad Mehldau, and Kaija Saariaho.
-Carnegie Hall honors Osvaldo Golijov in the 2012–2013 season.
+In addition to Mr. Carter, some of the best-known and influential composers around the world have held the position, including Ellen Taaffe Zwilich, John Adams, Pierre Boulez, Louis Andriessen, Brad Mehldau, Kaija Saariaho, and Osvaldo Golijov.
+Carnegie Hall honors David Lang in the 2013–2014 season.

 While the Richard and Barbara Debs Composer’s Chair gives audience members a season-long chance to get to know a composer’s music, Carnegie Hall’s Perspectives series similarly provide an opportunity to plumb the musical depths of a particular performer’s artistic outlook.
 Since it first began selecting Perspectives artists in 1999, Carnegie Hall has welcomed musicians from diverse musical backgrounds: Pollini and Upshaw have been featured, but so have singer Bobby McFerrin and tabla virtuoso Zakir Hussain.
 During the 2008–2009 season, Daniel Barenboim—the only artist to have had two Perspectives series—joined forces with Pierre Boulez, himself a 1999–2000 Perspectives artist, and the Staatskapelle Berlin for a complete cycle of Mahler’s symphonies.
 Two seasons earlier, David Byrne presented Bulgarian folk music, an homage to Nino Rota, and his own Here Lies Love song cycle.

-Today, the Weill Music Institute (WMI) offers a wide range of engaging music education and community programs serving more than 350,000 people from all walks of life each year—in New York City, across the US, and around the world.
-In addition to bringing innovative programs to public schools in all five boroughs of New York City, WMI also makes music education resources available for free to orchestras, schools, and other organizations across the country through its Link Up National program.
+Today, the Weill Music Institute (WMI) offers a wide range of engaging music education and community programs serving more than 400,000 people from all walks of life each year—in New York City, across the US, and around the world.
+In addition to bringing innovative programs to public schools in all five boroughs of New York City, WMI also makes music education resources available for free to more than 50 orchestras, schools, and other organizations across the country and worldwide through its Link Up program.
 WMI has long utilized technology to connect students in the US with their peers around the world.
 Musical Exchange, WMI’s global online community for young musicians, offers opportunities for teens worldwide to interact with professional musicians, share their own music, and take part in collaborative projects, building connections internationally through music.

 As Carnegie Hall’s educational and artistic programs have evolved over the last 20 years, adapting to the needs of music lovers in New York City and around the world, the building itself underwent a significant change in 2003 with the opening of the Judy and Arthur Zankel Hall.
 Named after the philanthropists who provided millions to the project, Zankel Hall is a mid-size performance space that Carnegie Hall has dedicated to exploring adventurous new programs, expanding its offerings further into world, jazz, pop, and rock music.

-With the arrival of Clive Gillinson as executive and artistic director in 2005, Carnegie Hall has continued to build on its impressive legacy as it expands its reach further into the community with a number of important initiatives, including The Academy, a program of Carnegie Hall, The Juilliard School, and the Weill Music Institute in partnership with the New York City Department of Education; as well as its multi-disciplinary festivals.
-Initiated by Gillinson and Joseph Polisi, president of The Juilliard School, and launched in January 2007, The Academy is a two-year fellowship program for the finest young postgraduate musicians, fostering their growth both as educators and as professional performers.
-As part of their Academy training, fellows are paired with a New York City public school, where they spend at least one day with students each week for 24 weeks.
-Fellows also perform at Carnegie Hall, The Juilliard School, and other venues throughout New York as Ensemble ACJW, a group that has earned accolades for being, as Steve Smith wrote in The New York Times, “consistently one of the best games in town.”
+With the arrival of Clive Gillinson as executive and artistic director in 2005, Carnegie Hall has continued to build on its impressive legacy as it expands its reach further into the community with a number of important initiatives, including Ensemble ACJW—The Academy, a program of Carnegie Hall, The Juilliard School, and the Weill Music Institute in partnership with the New York City Department of Education; as well as its multi-disciplinary festivals.
+Initiated by Gillinson and Joseph Polisi, president of The Juilliard School, and launched in January 2007, Ensemble ACJW is a two-year fellowship program for the finest young professional musicians, fostering their growth both as educators and as performers.
+As part of their training, fellows are paired with a New York City public school, where they spend at least one day with students each week for 24 weeks.
+Ensemble ACJW also performs at Carnegie Hall, The Juilliard School, and other venues throughout New York, earning accolades for being, as Steve Smith wrote in The New York Times, “consistently one of the best games in town.”